The Introduction of Deer As Game Animals in New Zealand

 Additional trophies, upgrades and curated experiences may easily be added during your stay.

-What success rate can I expect on my New Zealand hunting trip?
+What success rate can I expect on my Red Deer hunting trip with Venator?

-100% on antlered game, 100% shot opportunity on rifle Tahr and Chamois with success rates virtually identical.
+100% on antlered game, 100% shot opportunity on rifle Elk and red deer with success rates virtually identical.

 What’s NOT included in my New Zealand hunting trip package?